ryogrid/anime-illust-image-searcher/README.md

     - **Exclude tag marking**
       - **Weight specification which starts with '-' indicates that images tagged it should be excluded**
         - **ex: "girl boy:-3"**
           - **Images tagged 'boy' is removed from results.
-Weight is ignored but can't omit :)**
+Weight is ignored but can't be omitted :)**
     - **Required tag marking**
       - **Weight specification which starts with '+' indicates the tag is required**
       - **ex: "girl:+3 dragon"**